shuozhixu/CMS-EAM_2025/README.md

 ## Foreword

-The purpose of this project is to calculate the unstable stacking fault energies (GSFE) of 17 equal-molar medium element alloys (MEAs).
+The purpose of this project is to calculate the unstable stacking fault energies (GSFE) of 17 equal-molar body-centered cubic (BCC) medium element alloys (MEAs).
 The effects of chemical short-range order (CSRO) will be considered.

 The 17 MEAs include: NbTaTi, MoNbTi, HfNbTa, NbTiZr, HfNbTi, HfTaTi, TaTiZr, MoTaTi, MoNbV, MoNbW, MoTaV, MoTaW, MoVW, NbTaV, NbTaW, NbVW, and TaVW.

-Please read the following journal articles to understand how the GSFE can be calculated.
+Please read the following journal articles to understand how the GSFE is calculated in BCC metals using the atomistic simulation method.

 \[Elemental materials\]: